reproducible-agile/reviews-2021/README.md

 ## Contents

-To work on the main R Markdown file, `agile-2020-papers.Rmd`, which includes _all_ information and documentation of the reproducibility review, run (requires GNU Make, and virtualenv for Python)
+To work on the main R Markdown file, `agile-reproducibility-reviews.Rmd`, which includes _all_ information and documentation of the reproducibility review, run (requires GNU Make, and virtualenv for Python)

 ```bash
 make